 If the lower area is a habitable floor or a finished basement, you may need to remove a portion of its ceiling.
 Drop ceilings on suspended metal grids can be accessed by removing ceiling panels.
 If you have a drywall ceiling, you must cut into it, remove the relevant portion, and then re-install drywall after you have finished.

-Cut a Hole in the Laundry Room Floor
+Locate and Cut a Hole in the Floor

 With a two-inch hole saw or jigsaw, cut a two-inch hole in the laundry room floor at the intended drain location.
 If your laundry room floor already has tile flooring, you will also need to remove a small section of tile, mortar, and grout.